louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - Compute signed distance from the pixel to the true edge in screen/device space.
-- Use shader derivatives such as `fwidth`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying on CPU-computed fuzz width.
+- Use shader derivatives such as `fwidth`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying on CPU-computed aadist width.
 - Convert distance to alpha coverage with a calibrated ramp.
 - Keep premultiplied-alpha behavior explicit and consistent across GL, Metal, and Vulkan.